AqwamCreates/DataPredict/docs/CostReductionInformation.md

 ## Factors That Led To These Pricing Strategies

-* DataPredict was initially built from passion, but eventually went to commercial licensing to allow it to be capable for production-grade use.
+* DataPredict was initially built from passion as a fresh graduate, but eventually went to commercial licensing to allow it to be capable for production-grade use.
 Hence, the first year of development costs are considered "subsidized" due to it being more of a learning experience more than building a serious project.

 * I am based from Malaysia, and we can keep the costs low compared to the United States.